PM-Abhishek/SEED-SOWING-BOT-DESIGN/Gathering-Pertinent-Information.md

 6. Automated seed sowing Bot<br/>
    https://www.youtube.com/watch?v=zje7rHNDD7c[14]<br/>

-Description:
-The robot consists of a funnel like arrangement in order to pour seeds into a lower container.
+Description: The robot consists of a funnel like arrangement in order to pour seeds into a lower container.
 There we use a shaft with gear like bucket teeth to pick up limited quantity of seeds and pour them on the ground in a steady manner in proper quantity.
 The front of the robot can be further fitted with a bent plate that drags on the soil to make a slot ahead of the machine before seeds are poured in it.
 The back portion of the robot can be fitted with a tail like bent rod that is again used to pour soil on seeds sowed thus covering them with soil.
 Thus the system completely automated the seed sowing process using a smartly designed mechanical robotic system.

 ***
 7.Mobile operated agriculture robot with ploughing,seed sowing and pesticides sprinkler-<br/>
 https://www.youtube.com/watch?v=PPk6FeXI7aw[15]<br/>
-Description:When the robot is moving on a surface,it is controlled by a Dual Tone Multi Frequency(DTMF)decoder.This can be moved forward and reverse direction.the robot can move towards left and right directions using these geared motors.This project uses AT89S52 Microcontroller and comprises of performing ploughing and seeding via DTMF decoder commands.
+Description: When the robot is moving on a surface,it is controlled by a Dual Tone Multi Frequency(DTMF)decoder.This can be moved forward and reverse direction.the robot can move towards left and right directions using these geared motors.This project uses AT89S52 Microcontroller and comprises of performing ploughing and seeding via DTMF decoder commands.
 ***

 8.Solar energy based multipurpose agricultural robotic vehicle-<br/>